Cotty11/hello-world/README.md

 Hi everyone!

-This is my forst real experience using Github.
+This is my first real experience using Github.

 I plan on using it for my web development projects.